Longs Peak

 Longs Peak Conditions Report

-Traction devices such as Microspikes, Yaktrax, or crampons and an ice axe are highly recommended.
-Extra warm clothes, waterproof layers, extra food and water, a headlamp, personal first aid kit, and a cell phone are all strongly recommended.
+Traction such as Microspikes, Yaktrax, or crampons and an ice axe are still highly recommended if navigating a route that requires snow travel.
+Warm clothes, waterproof layers, extra food and water, a headlamp, personal first aid kit, and a cell phone are all strongly recommended.
 If you are traveling alone, please tell a friend or family member your plans and take extra care with decision making.
 Even a minor accident while traveling alone on the mountain can quickly turn into a serious situation.
-Hikers and climbers should expect to encounter cold temperatures, snow and ice, avalanche hazards, and high winds on all aspects of the mountain.
 As always, please be prepared to turn around when conditions exceed your abilities.

 A current weather forecast for the Longs Peak high country can be found HERE